-Because of the conversion feature, the price of the convertible security will normally fluctuate in some proportion to changes in the price of the underlying asset, and as such it is subject to risks relating to the activities of the issuer and/or general market and economic conditions.
+Because of the conversion feature, the price of the convertible security will normally fluctuate in some proportion to changes in the price of the underlying asset, and as such, it is subject to risks relating to the activities of the issuer and/or general market and economic conditions.
 The income component of a convertible security may tend to cushion the security against declines in the price of the underlying asset.
 However, the income component of convertible securities causes fluctuations based upon changes in interest rates and the credit quality of the issuer.
-In addition, convertible securities are often lower-rated securities.